 The trip will run rain or shine.
 We only reschedule a trip if environmental conditions are deemed unsafe.

 Possibly.
-We insist that all our guests bring appropriate outerwear.
-We have tarps that we set up at camp to create a common sheltered area.
+We insist that all our trip participants bring appropriate outerwear.
+We have a group tarp that we set up at camp to create a common sheltered area.

 Yes.
 We will stay clean using natural bodies of water, such as the ocean, waterfalls, or mountain lakes.
 Some bodies of water or creeks are water sources for backcountry campers…those are not appropriate for bathing.
 Bring a small washcloth and towel and we will show you the best spots to clean up along the way.

 One of the great things about Vancouver Island is viewing these incredible animals.
 We follow professional best practices to keep everyone safe.
-We will instruct our guests on wildlife etiquette.
+We will instruct our trip participants on wildlife etiquette.